alloba/book-of-hours-notes/books/The Watchful Tantra.md

 ### Partial Study Description
 I'm Reading...

-The Tantra describes processes of occult illumination, including a formula which may show the way from the 'Hunter's Gate' to the 'Serpent Gate' - which in the West is usually called the Spider's Door.
+The Tantra describes processes of occult illumination, including a formula which may show the way from the 'Hunter's Gate' to the '[[Serpent Gate]]' - which in the West is usually called the [[Serpent Gate|Spider's Door]].
 ### Study Complete Description
 I've Read...